University Commencement Ceremony

-The Commencement ceremony dates back to 1758 and has been held outdoors on the Morningside campus since 1926.
+University Commencement dates back to 1758 and has been held outdoors on the Morningside campus since 1926.

-It is a centuries-old tradition in which the President of the University grants degrees en masse to graduating students from nineteen schools, colleges, and affiliate institutions.
-During this ceremony, remarkable members of the Columbia community and special guests are also recognized through the conferring of medals, awards, and honorary degrees.
-It is Columbia tradition that the University Commencement address is given by the President of the University.
+It is a centuries-old tradition in which degrees are symbolically conferred en masse to graduating students from nineteen schools, colleges, and affiliate institutions.
+During this ceremony, remarkable members of the Columbia community and special guests are also recognized through the bestowal of medals, awards, and honorary degrees.

 With thousands of degree candidates, participants, and guests in attendance, the ceremony is an unforgettable, grand-scale celebration that appropriately marks the academic achievements of the University graduates.
 No degree candidate officially graduates until the University Commencement ceremony concludes.